brendarychter/memory-game/README.md

 # Memory game

-In this game, you have to challenge your memory.
-Are you ready to [play](https://memory-game-psi-topaz.vercel.app/memory-game)?
+In this game, you have to challenge your memory by finding the matching cards.
+You can play it [here](https://memory-game-psi-topaz.vercel.app/)

 ## Tech Stack

-This project was made with React + Vite and deployed with Vercel
+This project was made with `React + TailwindCSS + Vite`, tested with `Vitest` and deployed with `Vercel`

 ## PRerequisites